connexcs/docs/docs/routing.md

 |    **580**   | To (fU) User Missing                   | This is an internal error; you should never see this.
 If you do please contact us.                     |

 !!! info "End Point synchronisation"
-    When making changes, although we try to synchronise all endpoints as quickly as possible, as this is a distributed system, it can take up to 60 seconds for any changes to take effect.
+    When making changes, although we try to synchronise all endpoints instantly, as this is a distributed system, it can take up to 60 seconds for any changes to take effect.

 [call-flow]: /misc/img/call-flow.jpg "Call Flow"